 - Top-Up: ULIPs also help you allocate any excess funds that you may have on account of bonuses, salary increments, dividends, etc in your policy by way of a top-up.
 Thus you are saved from the task of searching for new investment options/products to invest your excess funds.
 To exercise the top-up feature, you need to first pay the regular premiums due.
 Top-ups can be done anytime during the policy tenure.
 An important rule to note regarding top-ups is that as long as the top-ups do not exceed 25% of the total regular premiums paid till then, there is no need to buy an insurance cover with the top-up premium.
 Top-ups attract a nominal charge of 1-3%.
 Thus, you can buy more units at a lower cost.
 This feature provides you an opportunity to park your excess funds in a choice of funds thereby helping you to generate an attractive corpus in the future.
 Also, it saves you the hassle of buying and managing multiple products.

-- Switch of funds and Premium redirection: These are two different features which can be used to manage and re-balance the asset allocation.
+- Switch of Funds and Premium Redirection: These are two different features that can be used to manage and re-balance the asset allocation.

 Below are some illustrations on how the switch of funds and premium re-direction requests can be used to derive maximum benefits out of your policy:

-- Policyholder A has an equity fund which has performed exceedingly well, however, he sees that the equity markets are becoming quite volatile.
-Hence to insulate his existing funds and capitalize the gains, he switches from equity to a debt fund which is not subjected to high volatility.
+- Policyholder A has an equity fund that has performed exceedingly well, however, he sees that the equity markets are becoming quite volatile.
+Hence to insulate his existing funds and capitalize on the gains, he switches from equity to a debt fund which is not subjected to high volatility.

 - Policyholder B has an equity fund in his ULIP policy.
 During the initial years of the policy, the equity fund NAV was quite low and this helped him buy more units on premium payments.
 After some years, he sees that the equity fund has performed very well and the NAV has gone up considerably.
 Accordingly, his policy fund value (NAV*units held) has seen good growth.